Mesothelioma

 Mesothelioma patients often qualify for different forms of financial compensation after a diagnosis.

-Mesothelioma compensation can help offset treatment costs — which often exceed $500,000 or more — and keep a patient’s family financially secure in the event they pass away.
+Mesothelioma compensation can help offset treatment costs — which often exceed $400,000 — and keep a patient’s family financially secure in the event they pass away.

 Mesothelioma compensation options include:

-- Asbestos lawsuits: Lawsuits allow patients to get payouts from makers of asbestos-containing products.
+• Asbestos lawsuits: Mesothelioma and lung cancer lawsuits allow patients to seek payouts from makers of asbestos-containing products.
 Mesothelioma lawsuits award $1 million or more on average.

-- Asbestos trust funds: Bankrupt asbestos companies set up trust funds to avoid lawsuits but still pay mesothelioma patients.
-A lawyer can help patients access some of the $30 billion available in asbestos trust funds today.
+• Asbestos trust funds: Bankrupt asbestos companies set up trust funds to avoid lawsuits but still pay mesothelioma patients.
+A lawyer can help patients access some of the $30 billion available in the trust funds.

-- VA benefits: U.S. veterans are at a high risk of mesothelioma due to service-related asbestos exposure.
-Qualifying veterans can get monthly payouts and low-cost or free cancer treatments through benefits offered by the U.S. Department of Veterans Affairs (VA).
+• VA benefits: U.S. veterans are at high risk of mesothelioma due to military asbestos exposure.
+Veterans usually get over $4,000 a month and low-cost or free cancer treatments through benefits offered by the U.S. Department of Veterans Affairs (VA).

 Patients can work with an experienced mesothelioma lawyer to pursue these different forms of compensation.
 Top mesothelioma attorneys will do all of the work related to filing legal claims and securing a strong payout.

-Get a free case review now to learn if you qualify for compensation.
+Get a free case review now now to learn if you can pursue compensation for asbestos lung cancer and mesothelioma.

 We Help Mesothelioma Patients and Families

-- Work with our team to find top doctors and treatments near you
+2. Work with our team to find top doctors and treatments near you.

-- Explore your legal options by consulting with a mesothelioma lawyer
+3. Explore your legal options by consulting with a mesothelioma lawyer.

-- File for or get help maximizing your VA benefits if you’re a veteran
+4. File for or get help maximizing your VA benefits if you’re a veteran.

 We’ve seen the effects of mesothelioma and asbestos exposure firsthand and will do everything we can to help you.